Rutherford High School (Florida): International Baccalaureate

 International Baccalaureate (IB) began its authorization on campus in 1992.
 Rutherford High School's IB Program serves as a Magnet Program for the Bay County School District.
 Cathy Rutland serves as the program's coordinator for the 2015–2016 school year.

 IB classes (11th and 12th grade) are offered in six concurrent academic areas: Language A1: (First Language) including the study of selections from World Literature, Language B: (Second Language) or second Language A, Individuals and Societies (Social Sciences), Experimental Sciences, Mathematics, and The Arts and Electives.
 Pre-IB courses are also offered in all subject areas for 9th and 10th grades.

-Communications Technology

-Also known as ComTech, Rutherford's Communications Technology course consists of classes that teach students how to use many computer programs such as Photoshop, Dreamweaver, Flash and Adobe Premier.
-In addition to these program based courses, Comtech also has some core classes such as English and History.
-These classes however take a different approach to teaching the students.
-The ComTech curriculum is built around technology, thus many, if not all, of the classwork and lessons are built around programs such as Microsoft's Powerpoint, Excel, and Word.